SREEHARI1994/facial_recognition/README.md

 # facial_recognition
-**facial_recognition** aims to be the most effective face recognition [library](https://pypi.org/project/facial-recognition/) for python that you can install with a single command
+**facial_recognition** aims to be the most effective face recognition [library](https://pypi.org/project/facial-recognition/) for python that you can install with a single command.

 # Demo -Below you can see facial_recognition correctly recognizing actors Tom Cruise and Leonardo DiCaprio amongst a group of other people from just a single photo of them